Rhizobacteria: Symbiotic relationships

 The symbiotic relationship between rhizobacteria and their host plants is not without costs.
 For the plant to be able to benefit from the added available nutrients provided by the rhizobacteria, it needs to provide a place and the proper conditions for the rhizobacteria to live.
-Creating and maintaining root nodules for rhizobacteria can cost between 12–25% of the plant's total photosynthetic output.
+Creating and maintaining root nodules for rhizobacteria can cost between 12 and 25% of the plant's total photosynthetic output.
 Legumes are often able to colonize early successional environments due to the unavailability of nutrients.
 Once colonized, though, the rhizobacteria make the soil surrounding the plant more nutrient rich, which in turn can lead to competition with other plants.
 The symbiotic relationship, in short, can lead to increased competition.

 PGPRs increase the availability of nutrients through the solubilization of unavailable forms of nutrients and by the production of siderophores which aids in the facilitating of nutrient transport.
 Phosphorus, a limiting nutrient for plant growth, can be plentiful in soil, but is most commonly found in insoluble forms.
 Organic acids and phosphotases released by rhizobacteria found in plant rhizospheres facilitate the conversion of insoluble forms of phosphorus to plant-available forms such as H_{2}PO_{4}^{−}.
 PGPR bacteria include Pseudomonas putida, Azospirillum fluorescens, and Azospirillum lipoferum and notable nitrogen-fixing bacteria associated with legumes includes Allorhizobium, Azorhizobium, Bradyrhizobium, and Rhizobium.

 Though microbial inoculants can be beneficial for crops, they are not widely used in industrial agriculture, as large-scale application techniques have yet to become economically viable.
 A notable exception is the use of rhizobial inoculants for legumes such as peas.
 Inoculation with PGPRs ensures efficient nitrogen fixation, and they have been employed in North American agriculture for over 100 years.